SEND & Inclusion

 We work closely with Cheshire Young Carers to offer support and guidance to the young carers in Sir William Stanier.

-Our young carers have weekly meetings with our school assigned link from Cheshire Young Carers, where they have an opportunity to discuss their lived experience over the week and are given a variety of opportunities through the Cheshire Young Carers programme to meet other young carers.
-This includes school respite programmes which run over the school holidays and monthly activities through “Team YAC”.
+Our young carers can have weekly meetings with our school-assigned link from Cheshire Young Carers, where they have an opportunity to discuss their lived experience over the week and are given a variety of opportunities through the Cheshire Young Carers programme to meet other young carers.
+This includes school respite programmes which run over the school holidays and monthly activities through “Team YAC.”
 Working closely with Cheshire Young Carers, Sir William Stanier strives to give our young carers the best balance of support both in school and at home.